 Kitties are pretty dang cute with their silky fur and fuzzy mitts.
 That makes it all the more surprising to learn their tongues have the texture of a low-grit sandpaper!
 Pet parents don’t necessarily figure this out until they’re on the receiving end of some ferocious cat licking, which can sometimes feel super uncomfortable.
 So why do cats lick you?

 Turns out, there are a few key theories about what it means when a cat licks you—and it’s not just because they’re trying to cause trouble.
-Determined to get to the bottom of this issue, we spoke to a couple veterinarians about why cats lick you and how you can curb the behavior.
+Determined to get to the bottom of this issue, we spoke to a couple veterinarians for the answer to, "Why does my cat lick me?" and how you can curb the behavior.